 Ross then presents the team with the Sokovia Accords, a document ratified by 117 countries that calls for all superheroes to answer to a higher authority and be held accountable for their actions.
-No longer would they be free to carry out missions on their own but will instead be supervised to ensure that things don’t get too out of hand.
+No longer will they be free to carry out missions on their own but will instead be supervised to ensure that things don’t get out of hand.

-This divides the team in half with Tony Stark leading the heroes who willingly signs the accords, feeling the guilt that has resulted from his own past mistakes, and Rogers who outright refuses, citing that the purpose of the Avengers is to have a team that can go anywhere at the drop of a hat when necessary without waiting for orders.
+This ultimatum divides the Avengers in half.
+Tony Stark leads the heroes who willingly sign the accords.
+Steve Rogers and the other half of the Avengers refuse to sign, citing that the purpose of the Avengers is to have a team that can go anywhere at the drop of a hat when necessary without waiting for orders.

 Captain America: Civil War Trailer 1

 Spidey is just a kid who’s just happy to be picked for a team, any team.
 It was refreshing to dive right into the character without having to hear about his origin story for the millionth time.
-Tom Holland’s Peter Parker says everything that needs to be said to catch us up without reiterating what we already know, and for the first time, we have a comic book-inspired Spider-man with his inability to keep quiet or control his excitement during a fight.
+Tom Holland’s Peter Parker says everything that needs to be said to catch us up to what kind of Spider-Man he is without reiterating what we already know.
+Also, for the first time, we have a true wise-cracking youth as Spider-Man with his inability to keep quiet or control his excitement during a fight.

 I was a little disappointed that they didn’t take more risks and ensure that this damage lasts.
-However, the great thing about this franchise is that every movie leaves you wanting more and gets you excited for what’ to follow.
+However, the great thing about this franchise is that every movie leaves you wanting more and gets you excited for what’s to follow.
 Between the new characters, the differing viewpoints, and past events brought to light, there is a lot to build on and repair.